mapprotocol/map-contracts/lightclients/eth2/README.md

 ```
 # your private key on the MAP blockchain the contracts will be deployed to
 PRIVATE_KEY=
-# beacon chain rpc url
+# beacon chain RPC url.
+The RPC should contain the light client API, suggest to use lodestar RPC
 URL=
 # eth mainnet 1 Goerli 5
 CHAIN_ID =
-# initialize the light client base on the trusted root
+# initialize the light client base on the trusted root.
+You can get the trusted root through the beacon chain API
+# "/eth/v1/beacon/states/<state_id>/finality_checkpoints", and make sure the bootstrap of the root is not empty through
+# beacon chain API "/eth/v1/beacon/light_client/bootstrap/<root>"
 TRUSTED_BLOCK_ROOT=
 ```